jetify-com/devbox/docs/app/docs/devbox_global.md

 ---
-title: Use Devbox as your primary package manager
+title: Use Devbox as your Primary Package manager
 ---

 In addition to managing isolated development environments, you can use Devbox as a general package manager.
 Devbox Global allows you to add packages to a global `devbox.json.` This is useful for installing a standard set of tools you want to use across multiple Devbox Projects.